Minami Hamabe

 Minami Hamabe (浜辺 美波, Hamabe Minami) is a Japanese actress.
 Having starred in various blockbusters and popular television shows since her teenage years, she is one of Japan's most prominent figures in the modern-day entertainment industry.

 Hamabe won the New Generation Award at the 2011 Toho Cinderella Audition and subsequently began her film career the following year.
 She gained fame by playing Meiko Honma in the live-action version of the TV series Anohana (2015), and later made her breakthrough playing the lead in the romance film Let Me Eat Your Pancreas (2017); with the latter earning her Newcomer of the Year at the 41st Japan Academy Prize.
 Hamabe subsequently starred in The Great War of Archimedes (2019), Cursed in Love, The Promised Neverland (both 2020), Kakegurui – Compulsive Gambler Part 2 (2021), and One Day, You Will Reach the Sea (2022).

-In 2023, she co-starred with Ryunosuke Kamiki in the television drama Ranman and Takashi Yamazaki's kaiju epic Godzilla Minus One.
-Her acting in Godzilla Minus One along with Shin Kamen Rider attained her international recognition and she won Best Supporting Actress at the 66th Blue Ribbon Awards.
+In 2023, she co-starred with Ryunosuke Kamiki in the television drama Ranman and as Noriko Ōishi in Takashi Yamazaki's kaiju epic Godzilla Minus One.
+Her acting in Godzilla Minus One along with Shin Kamen Rider attained her international recognition, and she won Best Supporting Actress at the 66th Blue Ribbon Awards.
+She later reprised her role as Noriko in Godzilla Minus Zero (2026).